Attention SCBWI writers: Do you want to be a part of a beautiful trade book called The Haunted States of America? Read on!

 Ready to submit?!
 If so, please submit your work electronically here.
 You may copy and paste your story directly from Word or Google Docs onto the form.
 Once your story has been submitted, you will receive an email confirming receipt.

 You must be a current SCBWI member to submit your work.
-The deadline is Tuesday, December 15, 2020.
+The deadline has been extended to Thursday, December 31, 2020.